Scott-Rowland/ct-wipe-certifier/SECURITY.md

 ## Scope

-CT-Wipe is a deterministic certification primitive that produces verifiable state-transition artifacts.
-Vulnerabilities may include:
+CT-Wipe is a deterministic certification primitive that produces deterministic, verifiable destruction event certification artifacts.

+CT-Wipe security scope is limited to the correctness and integrity of artifact generation and verification.

+Relevant Vulnerabilities nclude:

 - incorrect verification behavior
 - hash or Merkle construction flaws